sigmacomputing/sigmaquickstarts/site/sigmaguides/src/retention_analysis/retention_analysis.md

 ![image1](assets/settinguptheworkbook_1.png)

-2. Now that you are in the Workbook, let’s start by saving it with the name “Retention Analysis - <Your Name> ” by clicking “Save As” in the top right.
+1. Now that you are in the Workbook, let’s start by saving it with the name “Retention Analysis - YOUR NAME ” by clicking “Save As” in the top right.

 ![image2](assets/settinguptheworkbook_2.png)